-If you want to try blogging but don’t want to go through the process of researching a reliable web host, thinking of and buying a decent domain name, and then setting up a fully-fledged website, you can test the water by using one of the many free blogging platforms.
+If you want to try blogging but don’t want to go through the process of researching a reliable host, thinking of and buying a decent domain name, and then setting everything up, you can test the water by using one of the many free blogging platforms.

-There are a lot to choose from.
+There is a lot to choose from.
 Each has its own good points and bad points.

-Let’s look at three of the best free blog sites online in 2019 and beyond.
+Let’s look at three of the best free blog sites online in 2021 and beyond

 My personal favourite is WordPress, which is at the top of the list, but the other two are also pretty good.